rishikeshsreehari/personal-blog/content/now.md

 ### My Workout Regime

 I'm currently focusing on transforming my body and bringing down my body fat to below 25%.
 I workout 6 days a week with 4 strength training sessions and cardio in the form of running, swimming, and cycling.
 For strength training, I currently follow the Trainer Winny's [beginner plan](hhttps://www.youtube.com/watch?v=U9ENCvFf9yQ) fousing on  4 days of fullbody workouts.
 Since it's summer here in the Middle East, I mostly run indoors on a treadmill.
 I do not have a bike to ride here in UAE, so all my rides are indoors to ensure that my muscle memory stays intact.
-I try to swim 3 times a week, trying to learn how to swim freestyle properly.
+I try to swim atleast once a week, trying to learn freestyle properly.

 #### If you found my now page interesting, checkout ["Then"](/then), an archive of all my "Now" pages.